Dracula: Adaptations

 Dracula has been adapted many times across virtually all forms of media.
 Scholars John Edgar Browning and Caroline Joan S. Picart note that the novel and its characters have been adapted for film, television, video games and animation over 700 times, with nearly 1000 additional appearances in comic books and on the stage; in 2015, the Guinness Book of World Records named Dracula the most portrayed literary character, noting he had appeared almost twice as much as Conan Doyle's Sherlock Holmes.
 Literary critic Roberto Fernández Retamar deemed Count Dracula—alongside Frankenstein's monster, Mickey Mouse and Superman—to be a part of the "hegemonic Anglo-Saxon world['s] cinematic fodder".
 Across the world, new adaptations can be produced as often as every week.

 Adaptations were produced during Stoker's lifetime.
-Stoker's first theatrical adaptation (Dracula, or The Undead); was read once at the Lyceum Theatre.
+Stoker's first theatrical adaptation, Dracula, or The Undead, was read once at the Lyceum Theatre.
 While the manuscript was believed lost, the British Library have extracts of the novel's galley proof with Stoker's handwritten stage directions and dialogue attribution.
 A Swedish newspaper serialised an adaptation from June 1899 to February 1900 as Mörkrets Makter ("Powers of Darkness").
 This version is almost twice as long as Stoker's novel, containing elements included in Stoker's notes but not in the published novel.
 The adaptation contains an author's preface signed "B. S", which Eighteen-Bisang and Miller conclude was not written by Stoker.
-Although believed lost, the Swedish adaptation was rediscovered and published in 2017.
+The Swedish adaptation was rediscovered and republished in 2017.
 In 1901, Valdimar Ásmundsson translated a heavily abridged version of the Swedish adaptation into Icelandic under the title Makt Myrkranna ("Powers of Darkness").
 The adaptation included an abridged author's preface, purportedly by Stoker.
 Scholars knew the Icelandic version had existed since the 1980s because of the preface attributed to Stoker.
 When the Swedish translation was rediscovered, scholars learned that the Icelandic version had been translated from it rather than Stoker's Dracula.

 The first film to feature Count Dracula was a Hungarian silent film—Károly Lajthay's Drakula halála.
 The film allegedly premiered in 1921 but this release date has been questioned by some scholars.
 Very little of the film survives, and David J. Skal notes that the cover artist for the 1926 Hungarian edition of the novel was more influenced by the second adaptation of Dracula, F. W. Murnau's Nosferatu (1922).
 Critic Wayne E. Hensley writes that the narrative of Nosferatu differs significantly from the novel, but that characters have clear counterparts.
 Bram Stoker's widow, Florence, initiated legal action against Prana, the studio behind Nosferatu.
 The legal case lasted two or three years, (Note: Some sources say the legal battle lasted only two, while others give the number as three.) with Prana agreeing to destroy all copies in May 1924.
 (Note: Some sources say that "all prints were ordered destroyed".)